-- GOV.UK - Innovation Funding service offers government backed funding to bid for throughout the year for researching and developing processes, products or services, testing innovation ideas and collaborating with other organisations.
+- GOV.UK - Innovate UK offers government backed funding to bid for throughout the year for researching and developing processes, products or services, testing innovation ideas and collaborating with other organisations.
 To search and apply for funding visit GOV.UK - apply for innovation funding.

 - Northern Powerhouse Investment Fund (NPIF) can provide funding from £25,000 for small business loans up to £2 million equity funding and is open to start up and established businesses